-Do you own $10k worth of Bitcoin or other cryptocurrency in one of the more popular foreign exchanges?
-Binance (Malta), Kucoin (Singapore), Bitfinex (Hong Kong, China), Jaxx (Canada) and Huobi (Korea) are widely used bitcoin investors in the US and abroad.
-If you do have (or had thru the course of the year) $10,000 USD or more, you need to report that to the US Government.
+Do you own $10k worth of Bitcoin or other cryptocurrencies in one of the most popular foreign exchanges?
+Binance (Malta), Kucoin (Singapore), Bitfinex (Hong Kong, China), Jaxx (Canada), and Huobi (Korea) are widely used bitcoin investors in the US and abroad.
+If you do have (or had through the course of the year) $10,000 or more, you need to report that to the US Government.

 Leave it to Us!

-You really wanna go through keeping track of all that?!
+That was all about how to calculate tax for cryptocurrency.
+But you really wanna go through keeping track of all that?!
 We didn’t think so.
 Let us simplify things for you, and keep you compliant.
-Never over-pay, reduce your audit risk and gain peace of mind.
+Never overpay, reduce your audit risk, and gain peace of mind.

 Disclaimer: This material has been prepared for informational purposes only and is not intended to provide, tax, legal or financial advice.
 You should consult your tax, legal, and accounting advisors before engaging in any transaction.